 c) the security policy corresponding to the ProSe identifier is aligned with the security policy of the existing 5G ProSe direct link.

+The initiating UE shall meet the following pre-conditions before initiating this procedure for negotiating a new 5G ProSe UE-to-UE relay UE over the existing 5G ProSe direct link:

+a) the initiating UE is a source 5G ProSe end UE communicating with the target 5G ProSe end UE via a 5G ProSe UE-to-UE relay UE;

+b) the initiating UE determines, e.g., based on PC5 signal strength, to perform UE-to-UE relay reselection; and

+c) the initiating UE obtains a list of candidate UE-to-UE relays via UE-to-UE discovery procedure.

 After receiving the service data or request from the upper layers, the initiating UE shall perform the PC5 QoS flow match as specified in clause 7.2.8.
 If there is no matched PC5 QoS flow, the initiating UE shall derive the PC5 QoS parameters and assign the PQFI(s) for the PC5 QoS flows(s) to be established as specified in clause 7.2.7.

 If the 5G ProSe direct link modification procedure is to add new PC5 QoS flow(s) to the existing 5G ProSe direct link, the initiating UE shall create a PROSE DIRECT LINK MODIFICATION REQUEST message.
 In this message, initiating UE: